David777-EUW/DnD-Concepts/Cleric/Domain of Souls - Yorick.md

 ## Bonus Proficiencies
 *1st level*

 Gain proficiency with Heavy Armor.
+You also gain the ability to wield a Spade as a weapon, which deals 1d6 slashing damage and is versatile (1d8).

 ## Last Rites
 *1st level*